RODMS1/SecureEdge-Inc.-Project/Security Policies/README.md

-# Security Policies
+# Security Policies:
+Below the policies applied as default for the company.
+The final pdf with all recommnendations, frameworks and objectives can be found on the Documents folder.

-## Password Policies: Strong password policies will be configured to enforce strong authentication measures.
+### Password Policies: Strong password policies will be configured to enforce strong authentication measures.

 #### A) Password Policy: Users will have to set a password on first log in, users will have a 30 day period for each password, different from the previous 8 passwords (when applied) and use special characters to enhance security.